Ahmad-Khaled/-journeyWithMe/content/about/index.md

 ### Behind the blog

 Hi there!
-I'm **_Ahmed Khaled_**, a software engineer and machine learning enthusiast with a passion for solving complex problems using technology.
+I'm **_Ahmed Khaled_**, an electrical engineer and machine learning enthusiast with a passion for solving complex problems using technology.

 I'm currently in the process of starting my own personal blog, where I'll be sharing my thoughts and experiences as a software engineer and machine learning enthusiast.
 I have a strong background in software development, with experience in a variety of languages and frameworks.
 I'm particularly interested in machine learning and artificial intelligence, and I enjoy exploring new ways to apply these technologies to solve real-world problems.